Blog » Scuba Diving Articles » Dive Safety » Diving Accident Analysis: Christine Gauci Fatality | Malta 2020

 Fatigued Before Diving:

-Gauci had admitted to Castillo that she had been awake for 20-hours preceding the dive.
-For that reason, Castillo’s girlfriend had attempted to talk her out of doing the dive, but Gauci dismissed the suggestion, stating that the cold water would “revitalise her senses“.
+Gauci had admitted to Castillo that she had been awake for 20 hours preceding the dive.
+For that reason, Castillo’s girlfriend had attempted to talk her out of doing the dive, but Gauci dismissed the suggestion, stating that the cold water would “revitalize her senses“.

 Comments: I think that most divers can associate with moments of self-induced pressure to conduct scuba dives; even when reasonable prudence screams that they shouldn’t go diving.
 I’ve certainly been guilty of this on many occasions, especially as a working instructor; having done dives in the past whilst injured, sick, hung-over or otherwise ill-rested.